athervvidhate/MiniGit/readme.md

 simply double click on the java files to open them in IntelliJ, you need to open the entire folder.**
 Make sure you can run MiniGitTests.

-You will be filling in the methods `Repository` class in the folder named `minigit/`.
+You will be filling in the methods inside the `Repository` class in the folder named `minigit/`.
 It may be helpful to design a `Commit` class and use utility methods inside the `Utils` class.

 ## Part 3 - Implementation
 [(top)](#contents)

-Write the following methods inside class `Repository`:
+Write the following methods inside the `Repository` class:
 - [init](#init)
 - [add](#add)
 - [commit](#commit)